benbaptist/minecraft-wrapper/documentation/backups.rst

         Allow plugin to re-enable disabled backups or enable backups during this wrapper session.

+        :returns:
+            :True: tar is installed
-        :returns: True.  returns False if tar is not installed
+            :False: tar is not installed